 The students are taught about the environment and awareness is created through Environmental Studies which is a part of the syllabus under the CBCS system.
-A green landscaping is made within the college campus to reduce air, soil and water population which also help protected the surrounding eco-system.
+A green landscaping is made within the college campus to reduce air, soil and water populations which also help protected the surrounding eco-system.
 Secondly, a number of green initiatives have been taken up by the College Administration through the NSS for cleaning up of the college campus, plantation drives and maintenance of a garden inside the campus.
 We have a garbage disposal system with the help of Sundargarh Municipality.
+We are restricting the single used plastic inside the college campus.
 As a part of energy preservation, electricity consumption is greatly reduced by replacing tube lights and other energy consuming devices with LED bulbs in the college campus.